Thailand Travel Guide

 - Temperature: 30 – 35 °C (86 – 95°F) on average

 Features & Recommendation

 The best season to visit Thailand is the cool season.
 The weather is usually dry and cool.
 The weather is cool in this season; however, the weather in higher altitudes in the north of Thailand can be even freezing at night.
-These features makes the cool season the peak time to visit Thailand in which, the prices can increase drastically.
+These features make the cool season the peak time to visit Thailand in which the prices can increase drastically.
 From northern cities like Pattaya to Phuket in the south, the attractions are highly crowded.
 King’s birthday on December 5 can be amazing for you as you will see the greatest festival in Thailand.